abroroo/til/React Query/React Query use, and its methods.md

 #  How `useQuery` and `useMutation` works?

-Basically speaking React Query helps with data fetching and mutation operations in React applications.
+Basically speaking __React Query__ helps with data fetching and mutation operations in React applications.
 It simplifies data fetching by handling loading, error, and success states automatically, and it provides caching and re-fetching capabilities out of the box.

+Simplified way to think about it!
+React query has two main methods

+In a RESTful API context, these methods used for
+ - __`useQuery`__ : `GET` requests
+ - __`useMutate`__ : `POST`, `PUT`, `DELETE` `PATCH` requests